raccoongang/openprocurement.auctions.lease/docs/source/tutorial.rst

 Organizer can upload illustration files into the created auction.
 Uploading should follow the :ref:`upload` rules.

-In order to specify illustration display order, `index` field can be used (for details see :ref:`document`).
+In order to specify illustration display order, `index` field can be used (for details see :ref:`Document`).
 Since this illustration should be displayed first, it has ``"index": 1``.

 .. include:: tutorial/upload-first-auction-illustration.http
    :code: